A bonfire in the garden is something many households enjoy – but it's important to know the rules around them.

-- Do be considerate of wildlife: Helping to protect hedgehogs and other garden residents is important in all seasons but most especially around Bonfire night as they can be a big danger hazard.
+- Do be considerate of wildlife: Helping to protect hedgehogs and other garden residents is important in all seasons, but most especially around Bonfire night as they can be a big danger to the wildlife that lives in our garden.
 Ensure that the spot you choose to light your bonfire is away from leaf piles or anything that could in fact be a creature's home.
 'Large mounds of leaves and dirt need to be avoided when picking a location for the fire, as these can often be hibernating homes for hedgehogs in the autumn months.'

 - Do stay vigilant: Pay attention at all times to ensure your bonfire is burning safely and to know if you need to act.
-'If any bonfires appear to be getting out of control this Bonfire Night, back away from the fire and call 999 immediately.
+'If any bonfires appear to be getting out of control, back away from the fire and call 999 immediately.
 Request the Fire & Rescue Service.'

 - Don't burn wet or green matter: This will almost certainly cause excess smoke that will annoy your neighbours.
 Most councils collect green garden waste separately – or you can compost it.
 'One tip is to try and bend any wood before throwing it into the fire.
 Any wood that bends rather than breaking is too moist and should not be used.'

 - Don't burn or build your bonfire with straw, bark or hay: This is a fire hazard and prohibited by most councils.

 - Do not burn rubber, oil, or plastic: This violates environmental protection laws.
 If it burns black, you shouldn't be burning it.
 Consider also any coatings that some wood may have, as wood covered in paint may cause safety concerns, due to the paint being potentially flammable.